Essenes: Location

-not families and that it was a community cemetery."

 Rules, customs, theology, and beliefs

 The accounts by Josephus and Philo show that the Essenes led a strictly communal life—often compared to later Christian monasticism.
 Many of the Essene groups appear to have been celibate, but Josephus speaks also of another "order of Essenes" that observed the practice of being engaged for three years and then becoming married.
 According to Josephus, they had customs and observances such as collective ownership, electing a leader to attend to the interests of the group, and obedience to the orders from their leader.
 Also, they were forbidden from swearing oaths and from sacrificing animals.
 They controlled their tempers and served as channels of peace, carrying weapons only for protection against robbers.
 The Essenes chose not to possess slaves but served each other and, as a result of communal ownership, did not engage in trading.
 Josephus and Philo provide lengthy accounts of their communal meetings, meals, and religious celebrations.
 This communal living has led some scholars to view the Essenes as a group practicing social and material egalitarianism.

 Despite their prohibition on swearing oaths, after a three-year probationary period, new members would take an oath that included a commitment to practice piety to God and righteousness toward humanity; maintain a pure lifestyle; abstain from criminal and immoral activities; transmit their rules uncorrupted; and preserve the books of the Essenes and the names of the angels.
 Their theology included belief in the immortality of the soul and that they would receive their souls back after death.
 Part of their activities included purification by water rituals which was supported by rainwater catchment and storage.
 According to the Community Rule, repentance was a prerequisite to water purification.

 Ritual purification was a common practice among the peoples of Judea during this period and was thus not specific to the Essenes.
 A ritual bath or mikveh was found near many synagogues of the period continuing into modern times.
 Purity and cleanliness was considered so important to the Essenes that they would refrain from defecation on the Sabbath.